karpierz/lcov/README.rst

 with a fixes allowing to work with Python3 or higher and with a code reformatting and some improvements.

+|package_bold| is a graphical front-end for GCC's coverage testing tool gcov.
+It collects gcov data for multiple source files and creates HTML pages containing the source code annotated with coverage information.
+It also adds overview pages for easy navigation within the file structure.

 `PyPI record`_.

 `Documentation`_.